viktoriaz32/ABTest-Ecommerce-BlackFriday/README.md

 ### Customer and Product Analytics

+Focus: Customer behaviour, retention, and product performance.

+Business questions:
+- Who are our repeat vs new customers, and how valuable are they?
+- What products drive the most profit, and which are often bought together?
+- Which countries have the highest repeat buyer rates?
+- How loyal are customers over time (retention by cohort)?
+- What is the top-performing product by name, basket value, and quantity?

+Goal: Customer lifetime value optimization, increase repeat purchase,

 # Further Remarks

 The dashboards can be customized according to client or management preferences, taking into account different business questions or particular problem statements they wish to address.